Setting the Stage: Text-Driven Scene-Consistent Image Generation: Abstract

 \section{Abstract}

-We study geometry-aware scene-consistent image generation: given a reference scene image and a text condition specifying an entity to be generated in the scene and its spatial relation to the scene, the goal is to synthesize an output image that preserves the same physical environment as the reference scene while correctly generating the entity according to the spatial relation described in the text.
-Existing methods struggle to balance scene preservation with prompt adherence: they either replicate the scene with high fidelity but poor responsiveness to the prompt, or prioritize prompt compliance at the expense of scene consistency.
-To resolve this trade-off, we introduce two key contributions: (i) a scene-consistent data construction pipeline that generates diverse, geometrically-grounded training pairs, and (ii) a novel geometry-guided attention loss that leverages cross-view cues to regularize the model's spatial reasoning.
-Experiments on our scene-consistent benchmark show that our approach achieves better scene alignment and text–image consistency than state-of-the-art baselines, according to both automatic metrics and human preference studies.
-Our method produces geometrically coherent images with diverse compositions that remain faithful to the textual instructions and the underlying scene structure.
+We focus on the foundational task of Scene Staging: given a reference scene image and a text condition specifying an actor category to be generated in the scene and its spatial relation to the scene, the goal is to synthesize an output image that preserves the same scene identity as the reference image while correctly generating the actor according to the spatial relation described in the text.
+Existing methods struggle with this task, largely due to the scarcity of high-quality paired data and unconstrained generation objectives.
+To overcome the data bottleneck, we propose a novel data construction pipeline that combines real-world photographs, entity removal, and image-to-video diffusion models to generate training pairs with diverse scenes, viewpoints and correct entity-scene relationships.
+Furthermore, we introduce a novel correspondence-guided attention loss that leverages cross-view cues to enforce spatial alignment with the reference scene.
+Experiments on our scene-consistent benchmark show that our approach achieves better scene alignment and text–image alignment than state-of-the-art baselines, according to both automatic metrics and human preference studies.
+Our method generates images with diverse viewpoints and compositions while faithfully following the textual instructions and preserving the reference scene identity. \keywords{Scene Consistency \and Text to Image Generation \and Image Editing}